AninditaBasu/indica/docs/index.md

 !!! note "Heavy use"

     If you need to use the APIs rather heavily, please let me know.
 I'll generate for you a free token, which will give you access to an authenticated hosting service that I also use.
-This authenticated service has rate limits of 10,000 API calls a month.
+This authenticated service has a rate limit of 10,000 API calls a month for free accounts.

 ## Release history

 === "Rig Veda API"

+    -  2.0 (July 2022)
+	    -  Deprecated all query parameters
+		-  Introduced the following path parameters:
+		    -  `/mandal/{mandal_number}`
+			-  `/sukta/{sukta_number}`
+			-  `/meter/{meter}`
+			-  `/sungby/{sungby}`
+			-  `/sungbycategory/{sungbycategory}`
+			-  `/sungfor/{sungfor}`
+			-  `/sungforcategory/{sungforcategory}`
+		-  Changed the endpoint to `https://api-rv.herokuapp.com/rv/v2/meta/`
 	-  1.2 (December 2020)
 	    -  Changed the endpoint to `https://api-rv.herokuapp.com/rv/v1`
 	-  1.1 (October 2018)
 	    - Changed the endpoint from `https://sheetlabs.com/RV/` to `https://sheetlabs.com/IND/`